Reza Zadeh: Computer Vision

 The Princeton University ModelNet challenge is an object recognition competition to classify 3D Computer-aided design models into object categories.
 In 2016, Matroid was a leader in this competition and the relevant neural networks were integrated into the Matroid product.

 In a collaboration with his own doctor at Stanford hospital, Reza's research team created a neural network to automatically detect Glaucoma in 3D optical coherence tomography images of the eyeball.
 The net surpassed human doctor performance and is providing diagnostic hints at the hospital.

 In 2016, Reza founded Matroid, inc to commercialize computer vision research by building a product for industries such as manufacturing and industrial sensors.
 Matroid raised $13.5 million from New Enterprise Associates, Intel, and others.

 Distributed Machine Learning

-Reza is a coauthor of Apache Spark, in particular its Machine Learning library, MLlib,.
+Reza is a coauthor of Apache Spark, in particular its Machine Learning library, MLlib.
 Through open source, Reza's work has been incorporated into industrial and academic cluster computing environments.
-He was an early technical advisor and employee at Databricks, the company commercializing Spark.
+He was a founding team member at Databricks, the company commercializing Spark.